wp-plugins/sociofluid/readme.txt

 You can check SocioFluid plugin in action on its [homepage on improveseo.info](http://www.improveseo.info/sociofluid-wordpress-social-bookmarking-plugin/)

+= Release Notes =

+Version 1.1:

+* New buttons for other social bookmarking sites: Sphinn, TwitThis, Mixx, Meneame
+* Customizable CSS Style for the box containing the icons
+* Nofollow attribute added to the links
+* Links can be configured from admin panel to be opened in new windows
+* The buttons can be generated in custom places(by calling a php function inside the php scripts, template scripts)

 == Installation ==

 This section describes how to install the plugin and get it working.